Author: kenny

 Is trout fishing good in winter?

 On tailwaters, yes — excellent year-round.
-On freestone rivers, fish are lethargic and holding in deep pools.
-Productive but requires slow, deep presentations.
+On freestone rivers, fish are lethargic and holding in deep pools; productive but requires slow, deep presentations.
+On SoCal stocked lakes, winter is actually peak season.

 Related Guides